CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

              "cumulus":"swp46" -- "qct-ly2-04":"swp22"
     }

-In this template, LLDP1 and LLDP2 are templates for LLDP parameters. while BFD1 and BFD2 are templates for BFD parameters.
+In this template, LLDP1 and LLDP2 are templates for LLDP parameters while BFD1 and BFD2 are templates for BFD parameters.

 ### <span>Supported BFD and LLDP Parameters</span>

 `ptmd` supports the following BFD parameters:

-  - `upMinTx`: is the minimum transmit interval, which defaults to *300ms*, specified in milliseconds.
+  - `upMinTx`: the minimum transmit interval, which defaults to *300ms*, specified in milliseconds.

-  - `requiredMinRx`: is the minimum interval between received BFD packets, which defaults to *300ms*, specified in milliseconds.
+  - `requiredMinRx`: the minimum interval between received BFD packets, which defaults to *300ms*, specified in milliseconds.

-  - `detectMult`: is the detect multiplier, which defaults to *3*, and can can be any non-zero value.
+  - `detectMult`: the detect multiplier, which defaults to *3*, and can be any non-zero value.

-  - `afi`: is the address family to be supported for the edge.
+  - `afi`: the address family to be supported for the edge.
 The address family must be one of the following:

       - *v4*: BFD sessions will be built for only IPv4 connected peer.